-With Teams and other solutions like it, the way that people work is changing fundamentally.
-One thing that doesn’t change, however, is the need for the system to remain secure.
+Teams is fundamentally changing the way people work.
+However, one thing that doesn’t change is the need for the system to remain secure.
 There are three major concerns when it comes to Teams’ security.
 Fortunately, Microsoft has an answer for each one.

 Microsoft’s applications are made with the protection of your data in mind.
-They have built-in compliance with standards such as HIPAA, meaning Microsoft Teams takes data integrity very seriously.
-Authentication protocols, such as organization-wide two-factor authentication or single sign-ons through Active Directory, make it increasingly difficult for unauthorized, external users to enter the system.
+They have built-in compliance with standards such as HIPAA.
+They also have authentication protocols including organization-wide two-factor authentication or single sign-on through Active Directory.
+This makes it increasingly difficult for unauthorized users to enter the system.

 Where Microsoft truly excels is in data encryption.
-Data sent by Teams users is encrypted end-to-end, in transit, and at rest.
-Microsoft doesn’t manage this encryption through Teams, leaving that instead to Microsoft’s security applications Azure and Active Directory.
-This means IT teams can have a greater amount of control over the data being processed and encrypted, and that Microsoft will never see it.
+Data sent by Teams users is encrypted end-to-end in transit and at rest.
+Microsoft doesn’t manage this encryption through Teams.
+Instead, it is done through their security applications, Azure and Active Directory.
+This allows your IT team to have greater control over the processing and encryption of your data.

-With the ever-present risk of high penalty legal proceedings requiring access to Electronically Stored Information (ESI), eDiscovery is a prime concern for most organizations using platforms like Microsoft Teams.
-With so many chats and channels, ESI is abundant in Teams.
-Professional and casual chatter alike fills the system and can be difficult to sort through in the event of a legal proceeding.
+Many legal proceedings require access to Electronically Stored Information (ESI).
+This makes eDiscovery a prime concern for most organizations.
+ESI is abundant in Teams' many chats and channels.
+The chat messages and calls can be difficult to sort through in the event of a legal proceeding.

-To facilitate proper eDiscovery, Teams has features such as Legal Hold, Audit Log, and Content Search that can allow users to keep all their data organized and efficiently manage eDiscovery cases.
-These cases can be made for any kind of legal investigation, combining with Teams’ content search tool to make the process streamlined and effective.
+Teams has features such as Legal Hold, Audit Log, and Content Search to allow users to efficiently manage eDiscovery cases.
+These cases can be made for any kind of legal investigation.
+They combine with Teams’ content search tool to make the process streamlined and effective.

 ESI in Teams can also be placed under a Legal Hold.
-The two types of Holds offered, In-Place and Litigation, allow users to hold a subset of a user mailbox or site, or the box/site in its entirety.
-This will allow access to any given data even if the user who made it deletes it.
+The two types of Holds offered are In-Place and Litigation.
+They allow users to place a hold on a user's mailbox.
+This will allow access to any given data even after it's deleted.

-External users, or users from a domain different from the one associated with Teams, only have access to calls and chat.
+External users or users from a domain different from the one associated with Teams only have access to calls and chat.
 The ability for external users to join Teams is enabled by default, but domains can be blocked to prevent unwanted visitors.
-Guests, by contrast, have more privileges than an external user, including meetings, messaging, and file sharing.
-Their guest account will be added to the Active Directory that the native users use, but their access to the data in Teams will remain at the mercy of an admin.

 With these provisions in place, your data will remain secure even as guests and external users access your server.

-In Microsoft Teams, security issues are often governance issues.
-The following security best practices will help improve governance and tighten up security in Teams.
+Security issues in Microsoft Teams are often governance issues.
+The following security best practices will help improve governance and tighten security in Teams.

-Effective global Teams management can help keep your platform secure and prevent an overcrowding of channels.
-Teams’ global settings will allow you to determine the privileges of certain users throughout your entire organization, including the ability to create new teams.
+Global settings in Teams will allow you to determine the privileges of certain users throughout your entire organization.
+This includes the ability to create new teams.

-With these global settings, you can also configure which users can communicate with individuals outside of the organization, which users have access to file sharing and cloud storage capabilities, and what authentication factors are required for meetings.
+With these global settings, you are able to configure which users can communicate with individuals outside of the organization.
+You can also determine which users have access to cloud storage and what authentication factors are required for meetings.

+Information Protection Architecture, such as eDiscovery, is crucial to prevent data leakage and preserve evidence.
 You can use data retention policies to determine which data to keep and which to remove in accordance with litigation.
-You can also enable Advanced Threat Protection to ward off malicious content, and Data Loss Prevention policies to keep users from sharing sensitive data when you don’t want them to.
+You can also enable Advanced Threat Protection to ward off malicious content.

-With Microsoft 365 usage analytics, you can audit user activity to monitor chats and channels on Teams.
-Teams’ built-in analytics features can generate a user report reflecting a period of about 24 hours.
-This report charts data across all users regarding 1:1 call data, channel messages, meeting attendance, chat messages, audio time, video time, and more.
+Usage analytics in Teams permits you to audit user activity to monitor chats and channels on Teams.
+Teams’ built-in analytics features can generate a user report of the past 24 hours.
+This report charts data across all users.
+It collects 1:1 call data, channel messages, meeting attendance, chat messages, audio time, video time, and more.

-With proper governance, Teams’ security is among the best.
-It boasts all the features it needs to enable your users, internal and external, to communicate with one another without needing to worry about cyber threats or legal problems.
+Teams’ security is among the best with the right setup and governance.
+It will enable your users to communicate with one another without needing to worry about cyber threats or legal problems.